MicrosoftDocs/altspace-vr/altspace-vr/tutorials/recording-and-live-streaming.md

 ---
 title: Recording and live streaming
-description: Learn how to record and live stream your AltspaceVR events to promote and share with your users. ms.date: 02/10/2021 ms.topic: article
+description: Learn how to record and live stream your AltspaceVR events from your PC to promote and share with your users. ms.date: 02/10/2021 ms.topic: article
 keywords: streaming, recording